STS Survey Safe

 The Survey-Safe simulated survey meter features a 65 x 35mm LCD backlit display with easy to operate gloved use buttons for selecting functions and instrument on/off.

-The menu allows users to set various parameters for the instrument including alarm threshold, dose and dose rate display, reading units (ySv or mR) and Audio options.
+The menu allows users to set various parameters for the instrument including alarm threshold, background rate, backlight and Audio options.

 The Survey-Safe runs off 2 standard AA cells giving an operation time of over 10hrs.